 Those who preach a gospel of inclusiveness where “all ways lead to heaven” preach an utterly different gospel than the one Jesus preached.
 The gate of self-centeredness, self-absorption, and a proud, holier-than-thou mindset is the wide gate of the world that leads to hell, not the narrow gate that leads to eternal life.
 As a result, most people spend their lives following the masses who are on the broad road, doing what everyone else does and believing what everyone else believes.

 The narrow way is the hard way, the demanding way.
 It is the way of recognizing that you cannot save yourself and must depend on Jesus Christ alone to save you.
 It’s the way of self-denial and the cross.
 The fact that few find God’s way implies that it is to be sought diligently.
 “You will seek me and find me, when you seek me with all your heart” (Jeremiah 29:13).
-The point is this that no one will stumble into the kingdom or wander through the narrow gate by accident.
+No one will stumble into the kingdom or wander through the narrow gate by accident.
 Someone asked Jesus, “Lord, will those who are saved be few?”
 He replied, “Strive to enter through the narrow door.
 For many, I tell you, will seek to enter and will not be able” (Luke 13:23–24).

 Many will seek to enter that narrow door, the door of salvation, but “will not be able.”
 They are unwilling to trust/rely on Jesus alone.
 They are unwilling to pay the price.
 It costs too much for them to give up the world.
 God’s gate is a gate through which one cannot carry the baggage of sin and self-will, nor can one carry the accoutrements of materialism.
 The way of Christ is the way of the cross, and the way of the cross is the way of self-denial.
 Jesus said, “If anyone would come after me, let him deny himself and take up his cross daily and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will save it” (Luke 9:23–24).